 Is Kratom a Controlled Substance?

-The FDA is advising people not to use kratom because of its opioid-like effects that “expose users to the risks of addiction, abuse, and dependence.”1 The FDA banned the import of kratom into the United States in 2014.
+The FDA is advising people not to use kratom because of its opioid-like effects that “expose users to the risks of addiction, abuse and dependence.”1 The FDA banned the import of kratom into the United States in 2014.

 What Are the Uses and Effects of Kratom?

-Kratom is also used for its relaxing and opioid-like effects.
-Compounds found in kratom leaves interact with opioid receptors in the brain.5 Kratom effects from these opioid properties include reduced pain, sedation, and euphoria, especially when kratom is consumed in large amounts.5 Some people also use kratom to treat panic attacks and anxiety.
+It is also used for its relaxing and opioid-like effects.
+Compounds found in kratom leaves interact with opioid receptors in the brain.5 Because Kratom acts like an opioid, individuals who use it can experience reduced pain, sedation and euphoria, especially when it is consumed in large amounts.5 Some people also use kratom to treat panic attacks and anxiety.

 Is Kratom Safe Because It Is Plant-Based?